About Nihonbashi

 This historic shrine has stood in Nihonbashi since before the mid-9th century.
 Warlords such as Minamoto no Yoshiie and Ota Dokan, as well as Tokugawa Ieyasu and Tokugawa Hidetada, were among its patrons and visitors.
 The shrine is also called “Mebuki,” or Sprouting Shrine, a name taken from an anecdote that buds sprouted on its main gate, made of sawtooth oak.

-Ogannoji was said to have been constructed here in Ningyocho in 1880.
-The statue of Kannon, the temple's principle object of worship, depicts only the head, which measures 170 cm in height.
+Ogannonji is said to have been constructed here in Ningyocho in 1880.
+The statue of Kannon, the temple’s principal object of worship, depicts only the head, which measures 170 cm in height.
 It is unveiled to the public only on the 17th of each month.
-Given its location in Ningyocho (Doll Town), it is also well known for offering memorial services for dolls.
+Given its location in Ningyocho (Doll Town), the temple is also well known for offering memorial services for dolls.